textadventures/quest/docs/independent_npcs.md

 Dynamic NPCs
 ------------

 So far we have NPCs they act according to their own agenda, but do not react to what the player does.
 How do we address that?
-It is simply a case of giving the NPC a new string list.
+It is simply a case of giving the NPC a new string list based on the current state of the game.

 The simplest case is where the player has killed the NPC, so now the NPC does nothing.
 Just set the "actions" attribute to an empty list: